-The City will provide the total number of industrial facilities, the number and percentage of inspections conducted, and documentation of such inspections conducted by CCWA during the reporting period in each annual report.
-The City also will provide results of any monitoring conducted by CCWA during the reporting period in each annual report.
+If any facilities are added, the City will provide the total number of industrial facilities, the number and percentage of inspections conducted, and documentation of such inspections conducted by CCWA during the reporting period in each annual report.
+The City also will provide results of any monitoring conducted by CCWA and any provided by the industrial facility during the reporting period in each annual report.